videolan/vlc/doc/executor.md

     vlc_executor_Cancel(executor, task->runnable); /* boom, use-after-free */
 ```

-To avoid the use-after-free, the runnable ownership must be shared.
+To avoid use-after-free, runnable ownership must be shared.
 This makes
 the API more complex:

 ```c